DiniMuhd7/Tablator/README.md

 BUILD TABLATOR
 ========================

-Tablator - A Scientific Calculator Developed In Java.
+Tablator - A Scientific Smart Calculator Developed In Java.

 When you build Java application project that has a main class, the IDE automatically copies all of the JAR files on the projects classpath to your projects dist/lib folder.
 The IDE